Paper: Cold Nuclear Matter Effect on the Inclusive $J/\psi$ Production in p+Au Collisions at $\sqrt{s_\text{NN}}$ = 200 GeV with

 Tables:

-Table 3: Uncertainties of dielectron measurements (4 < pT < 10 GeV/c) in percentage of the central value within overlapping pT range.
-The 10 < pT < 12 GeV/c bin is not included due to the fact that the sum of certain systematic uncertainties was extrapolated from lower pT ranges in 2012 results and hard to be compared with.
-The asymmetric uncertainties from raw yield estimation in 2009 results were averaged in order to provide direct comparison with others. “-” indicates lack of estimation in the original publication; “N/A” indicates the source is not involved in the analysis; “*” indicates this source is included in “**”; the total uncertainty listed in the table for each individual measurement has included the assigned complementary value to the lack of estimation entries.
+Table 3: Uncertainties of dielectron measurements (4 < pT < 10 GeV/c), quoted as the percentage of the central value within overlapping pT range.
+The 10 < pT < 12 GeV/c bin is not included due to the fact that the sum of certain systematic uncertainties was extrapolated from lower pT ranges in 2012 results, inhibiting the comparison.
+The asymmetric uncertainties from the raw yield estimation in 2009 results were averaged in order to provide a direct comparison with other years. “-” indicates the lack of an estimation in the original publication; “N/A” indicates that the source is not involved in the analysis; the total uncertainty listed in the table for each individual measurement considers all the statistical and systematic uncertainties including those that are missing in the original analysis and taken from the other measurements.

 PWGC Preview: slide, notes and response